 The Village has maintained its strong retail and commercial core.
-Despite national retail trends, the Village has a vibrant retail area with minimal vacancy and continues to see some growth in new construction of small retail stores.
+Despite national retail trends, the Village has a vibrant retail area with minimal vacancies and continues to see some growth in new construction of small retail stores.
 The Village's commercial and manufacturing tax base slightly exceeds its residential value.
 The Village holds national corporate headquarters such as Schneider National, a large industrial park, and a regional shopping district all contributing to a strong employment base and a large, diverse job market.
 The COVID-19 Pandemic saw rapid changes to the area's unemployment rate.
 In April 2020, at the very beginning of the pandemic, the Green Bay metropolitan area unemployment rate was 13.3%.
-However, by April of 2021, the area's unemployment rate dipped back to 3.7%.
-In April 2022, the area's unemployment rate dipped down to 3.0%.
+However, according to the U.S. Bureau of Labor Statistics, the March 2023 unemployment rate for the metropolitan area stands at an incredibly low 2.2%.